-Recent research found that power consumption drops 30% for every 10% reduction in fan speed.
-As the name implies, these fans only consume power when needed, only running at the speed required, based on fairly sophisticated thermostatic measures.
-Since these fans slow down over long periods of time at low CPU utilization, they quickly decrease power usage with each non-turning blade.
-And don't stop with servers; check cooling features of UPS devices and power supplies of various appliances on the same power grid, plus any other hot spots that may have a fan spinning for a while.
+Because these fans slow down during low CPU utilization, they quickly decrease power usage with each nonturning blade.
+And don't stop with servers; check the cooling features of uninterruptible power supply devices and the power supplies of various appliances on the same power grid, plus any other hot spots that may have a fan spinning.

 Raise the air temperature